 Best thing about my Dickinson experience so far:

 The people!
 I have met so many amazing people through Dickinson.
 From professors to students to alumni, everyone is so excited about the college.
-This has created an exciting and passionate environment to learn in.
+This has created an exciting environment to learn in.

 Best thing about my major: